 - Channel selection filter

 - RX demodulation

 - Automatic Gain Control (AGC)

 - Preamble detection

 - Invalid preamble detection

 - Radio signal strength indicator (RSSI)

 - Automatic frequency compensation (AFC)

 - Image Rejection Calibration

-- Packet handling
+- Packet handling including EZMAC[®] features

 - Cyclic redundancy check (CRC)

 The digital channel filter and demodulator are optimized for ultra-low-power consumption and are highly configurable.
-Supported modulation types are GFSK, FSK, 4GFSK, 4FSK, GMSK, and OOK.
+Supported modulation types are GFSK, FSK, 4GFSK, 4FSK, GMSK, ASK, and OOK.
 The channel filter can be configured to support bandwidths ranging from 850 down to 1.1 kHz.
 A large variety of data rates are supported ranging from 100 bps up to 1 Mbps.
 The configurable preamble detector is used with the synchronous demodulator to improve the reliability of the sync-word detection.
-Preamble detection can be skipped using only sync detection, which is a valuable feature in certain applications.
+Preamble detection can be skipped using only sync detection, which is a valuable feature of the asynchronous demodulator when very short preambles are used in protocols, such as MBus.
 The received signal strength indicator (RSSI) provides a measure of the signal strength received on the tuned channel.
 The resolution of the RSSI is 0.5 dB.
 This high-resolution RSSI enables accurate channel power measurements for clear channel assessment (CCA), carrier sense (CS), and listen before talk (LBT) functionality.
-A comprehensive programmable packet handler is integrated to create a variety of communication topologies ranging from peer-to-peer networks to mesh networks.
+A comprehensive programmable packet handler including key features of Silicon Labs' EZMAC is integrated to create a variety of communication topologies ranging from peer-to-peer networks to mesh networks.
 The extensive programmability of the packet header allows for advanced packet filtering, which, in turn enables a mix of broadcast, group, and point-to-point communication.
 A wireless communication channel can be corrupted by noise and interference, so it is important to know if the received data is free of errors.
 A cyclic redundancy check (CRC) is used to detect the presence of erroneous bits in each packet.
 A CRC is computed and appended at the end of each transmitted packet and verified by the receiver to confirm that no errors have occurred.
 The packet handler and CRC can significantly reduce the load on the system microcontroller allowing for a simpler and cheaper microcontroller.